flyingmachine/brave-clojure-web/content/concurrency.md

 object-oriented languages.
 I'll also introduce a new type, Clojure's **atom**.
 By learning this philosophy, you'll be fully equipped to handle Clojure's remaining concurrency tools.

-When talking about metaphysics things tend to get a little fuzzy, but hopefully this will all make sense.

 As the ever-trusty
 [Wikipedia](http://en.wikipedia.org/wiki/Metaphysics) explains,